Good air quality is important for our health and quality of life.

 1. Industrial Emissions.
 The Pollution Prevention and Control Act 1999 requires that operators of certain industrial processes apply to either the Environment Agency or a local authority, depending on the nature of the process, for a permit to control air and other emissions.
 UDC permits 26 processes which are inspected at least annually to ensure compliance with the conditions of their permit.
 Processes permitted by local authorities are divided into two categories - those that have the potential to impact on air, land, water and the noise environment, called part A2 processes, of which there are two in Uttlesford.
 These permits also control other matters including waste management and energy efficiency.
 The remainder, called part B processes, are considered to impact only on the air, and include facilities such as larger petrol stations, users of solvents, concrete crushers and cement batching.
 Operators are required to comply with conditions which are deemed to meet best practical techniques available for controlling emissions.
 Failure to do so can result in legal action being taken.

-A list of all sites holding a permit is available below:
+A list of all sites holding a permit is available on the LAPPC Environmental Permitting register page.

 Further information on the processes can be obtained by contacting the Environmental Health Section.

 2. Statutory Nuisance.
 The Environmental Protection Act 1990 defines a number of Statutory Nuisances including bonfires, dust , fumes and gases emitted from premises.
 Where a local authority is satisfied that a statutory nuisance exists, is likely to exist or recur, it must serve a Notice on the person responsible to require abatement of the nuisance.
 Failure to comply with the terms of the Notice may result in prosecution.
-A leaflet explaining the controls for bonfires is available below:
+We have published a .

 3. Dark Smoke.
 The Clean Air Act 1993 regulates emissions of dark smoke from chimneys and from industrial or trade premises